jenkinsci/aws-secrets-manager-credentials-provider-plugin/docs/README.md

 Common private key formats include PKCS#1 (starts with `-----BEGIN [ALGORITHM] PRIVATE KEY-----`) and PKCS#8 (starts with `-----BEGIN PRIVATE KEY-----`).

+**Note:** The passphrase field is not supported.
+(The `SSHUserPrivateKey#getPassphrase()` implementation returns an empty string if called.)
+This is because any passphrase would have to be stored as a tag on the AWS secret, but tags are non-secret metadata (visible in any `ListSecrets` API call), so the passphrase would offer no meaningful security benefit in this provider.

 ##### Example

 AWS CLI: